gem/oq-engine/doc/getting-started/installation-instructions/windows.rst

 .. image:: _images/windows/10_Install_Location.png

-Installation location
 Press the “Install” button to continue.

-The installer will now execute, this may take some time to complete.
+The installer will now execute.
+This may take some time to complete.

 .. image:: _images/windows/11_Installing.png

-Installer running
-Once the installer has completed, it will look something like this:
+Once the installer has completed.
+It will look something like this:

 .. image:: _images/windows/12_Complete.png

-OpenQuake Engine installer completed
 Press Finish to close the installer.
 You should now see two OpenQuake Engine icons on your Windows desktop:

 .. image:: _images/windows/13_Desktop_Icons.png

-OpenQuake Engine Icons
-It should also be possible find the OpenQuake Engine by pressing the Windows key and typing “OpenQuake”:
+It should also be possible to find the OpenQuake Engine by pressing the Windows key and typing “OpenQuake”:

 .. image:: _images/windows/14_Win11_Start_menu.png

-OpenQuake Engine App in the Windows Start Menu

 Double-click the webui icon to start the OpenQuake Engine web user-interface.
 The first time the OpenQuake engine is executed, the initialization process may take several minutes to complete:

 .. image:: _images/windows/15_Starting_webui_wait.png

-OpenQuake Engine webui starting
 Once the webui is ready for use, a web browser tab will be opened:

 .. image:: _images/windows/16_webui_up.png

-OpenQuake engine web user-interface

 Please refer to the :ref:`Web user-interface instructions <web-ui>` for more information about using the web-ui.